astral-sh/rye/docs/guide/installation.md

 ## Shell Completion

-Rye supports generating completion scripts for Bash, Zsh, Fish or Powershell.
+Rye supports generating completion scripts for Bash, Zsh, Fish, Powershell and Nushell.
 Here are some common locations for each shell:

 === "Bash"